northeastern-rc/rc-public-documentation/docs/source/best-practices/scratchpurge.md

 :::

-2. On the day of the /scratch purge you will not be able to write job outputs to /scratch.
-Please edit your sbatch scripts to write outputs to /projects or to /home.

-3. If you have jobs that continually write output to scratch and run for long periods of time, please make sure you are [checkpointing](https://rc-docs.northeastern.edu/en/latest/best-practices/checkpointing.html).
+2. If you have jobs that continually write output to scratch and run for long periods of time, please make sure you are [checkpointing](https://rc-docs.northeastern.edu/en/latest/best-practices/checkpointing.html).
 This will allow the resumption of your jobs around the /scratch purge.

-4. If you wish to retain entire directories that were generated in /scratch as part of a job output, you can tar the directory first and move the compressed file to your /home or /projects.
+3. If you wish to retain entire directories that were generated in /scratch as part of a job output, you can tar the directory first and move the compressed file to your /home or /projects.
 We recommend only doing this if the directory will not be opened often as for large or many files taring and untaring can be time consuming.

 :::{code-block}
 # First get on a compute node